 Children often have the most vital information that is relevant to their parents’ divorce.
 But does that mean that a child testimony in family court should be included in your divorce hearing?

-This article will discuss whether minors can testify in court for a divorce, whether it is in their best interests to do so, and common alternatives to child testimony.
+Our New York divorce lawyer will discuss whether minors can testify in court for a divorce, whether it is in their best interests to do so, and common alternatives to child testimony.

-What Happens at a Divorce Hearing?
+What Happens at a New York Divorce Hearing?

 During a divorce hearing, a judge may ask you about your basic information, residency, and how long you and your spouse have lived apart.
 Other questions include whether property rights need to be decided upon, whether children are involved, and about any arrangements for child support.
 At a final divorce hearing, the process will often involve summarizing the separation agreement and confirming that both parties agree to it.